A Presentation by Wynning History

 The Civil War left dozens of families in the region without husbands, fathers, and sons.
 Those that returned from the war were scarred physically, mentally, and emotionally.
 But the communities they returned to were thriving economically and were prepared to make the United States into an agricultural and industrial superpower.

-Join us for the latest Wynning History presentation at the Elizabethville Area Historical Society at 7 PM on June 18, 2017 for “The Civil War in the Upper End: How America’s Bloodiest Conflict Shaped Upper Dauphin County.”
+Join us for the latest Wynning History presentation with the Elizabethville Area Historical Society at 7 PM on June 18, 2018 for “The Civil War in the Upper End: How America’s Bloodiest Conflict Shaped Upper Dauphin County.”

 Jake Wynn will discuss the people and events that shaped the region during the American Civil War.